IBM/wm-usf-pwsh/.sandbox/wm-usf-pwsh-dev-02/README.md

 ## Tools inside the Sandbox

-The sandbox is intended to mimic a production like Windows machine holting webMethods installations.
+The sandbox is intended to mimic a production like Windows machine holding webMethods installations.

 The tools expected to be installed are:

 * powershell with version ${env: POWERSHELL_VERSION}
 * pester with version ${env: PESTER_VERSION}
-* baretail